 Select Securities and Commercial Matters

-Lead counsel for Barclays in securing the dismissal of several fraud actions challenging the underwriting and sale of collateralized debt obligation notes.
+Lead counsel for Barclays in securing the dismissal of several securities fraud actions challenging the structuring, underwriting and sale of hundreds of millions of dollars of collateralized debt obligation notes.

-Represented Bank of America in multiple securities fraud complaints brought by purchasers of residential mortgage-backed securities, securing the dismissal of several at the pleading stage.
+Represented Bank of America in multiple securities fraud actions brought by purchasers of residential mortgage-backed securities, securing the dismissal of several at the pleading stage.

 Lead counsel for Nationstar Mortgage Holdings in securing dismissal at pleading stage of putative federal securities class action challenging the sale of its common stock and secondary offering.

 Represented a bank vice president against claims brought by the United States under the False Claims Act in connection with FHA mortgage insurance.

 Counsel for OneMain Financial and several of its officers in putative class action challenging the sale of common stock.

 Lead counsel for TPG on aiding and abetting claims in a stockholder challenge to its $525 million buyout of Primedia, Inc.; secured dismissal of the claims at the pleading stage.